Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 “So far so good,” LT replied, eyes sparkling in the firelight.

-LT stood, adjusted his sword and headed out into the darkness.
+The young deputy stood, adjusted his sword and headed out into the darkness.
 As he passed the coffle, he tugged once on the chain to make certain it was secured to the tree.

 Hunter watched the scene unfold beneath him.
 He heard the familiar old joke and smiled as the young man checked his gear.
 He saw him tug on the slave chain and, for the first time, understood the pulse of colour that passed through him.